NKeklikian/ipblocklistservice/README.md

 In order to reduce the time taken by the service to check if an ip is in the blocklist, a Redis service was implemented which replaces the internal memory with a faster one.

+### Efficient usage of resources

+To avoid downloading entire lists and comparing them to the previously stored ones, the commit hashes are compared instead.

+#### Tradeoff

+Checking commit hashes requires a Git Authentication token.
+If the target user does not have a Git token the slower approach which avoids checking commit hashes should be followed instead.

 ## Technical decisions